 Kenneth C. Rowe

-If you were to envisage a billion dollar-a-year aerospace company with 3,700 employees and an impeccable track record of growth and success, you’d likely see a company operating somewhere like the Seletar Aerospace Park in China, not at the Aerotech Business Park in Halifax, Nova Scotia.
+If you were to envisage a billion-dollar-a-year aerospace company with 3,700 employees and an impeccable track record of growth and success, you’d likely see a company operating somewhere like the Seletar Aerospace Park in Singapore, not at the Aerotech Business Park in Halifax, Nova Scotia.

 But for Kenneth Rowe, Executive Chairman of I.M.P.
 Group, Nova Scotia was just the right place to make his global business dreams a reality.
 An import from the UK, Rowe landed in Nova Scotia in 1964 and immediately saw something in the Maritime province that many didn’t.
 Rowe saw Nova Scotia as a place where business could prosper, where companies could be every bit as competitive as those based in Montreal, Toronto or Vancouver.
 Perhaps most importantly, he saw the province as a place where he could simultaneously grow an internationally renowned business and a family – both of which have become accomplishments in their own right.